 Keynote speakers since 2000

 Each Genetics Retreat - NVHG graduate meeting features a keynote address by a renowned scientist known for his/her groundbreaking research in the broader research areas relevant to human genetics and disease.
 During and following the keynote address, there is ample opportunity to interact with the keynote speaker.
-Each NVHG keynote address is concluded with a social evening in one of the ancient distinctive arched cellars of the Augustinian abbey.
-This setting offers excellent opportunity for further discussion and networking.

 - 2019: Prof. Thierry Voet (KU Leuven), 'Single-cell multi-omics to study DNA mutation, genetic heterogeneity and disease'